 Then there's the most feared part: marketing our ideas to magazine editors.
-We’re constantly selling our ideas to someone.
-And it inevitably means dealing with rejection.
+We’re constantly selling our ideas to them.
+And this inevitably means dealing with rejection.

-When I tell my colleagues how many articles I’ve sold in the nine years I’ve been writing, they look at me in disbelief.
-(At this writing I’ve sold 1000 articles in 200 different publications.)
+When I tell my colleagues how many articles I’ve sold in the fourteen years I’ve been writing, they look at me in disbelief.
+(At this writing I’ve sold 1000+ articles in 200+ different publications.)

 Most writers don’t spend anywhere near this amount of time marketing their stories.
 Then again, they don’t sell as many stories.

 The good news is that email and the internet make it very easy to find magazine prospects and to approach magazine editors.

 But, without a marketing plan and strategy, you’ll simply be sending out random query letters and hoping for the best.